AmandeepTomar/KotlinBasics/README.md

   cooperative to make sure the cancelable will works.
 So we have to check at time of felting file that coroutine is active or not. by using `ensureActive()` or `yield()`.
-- As we launched the coroutine and its doing some long running task job and we cancel the job. so it will throw the `CancelationException` so wee ned catch that exception specifically. or we need to catch the specif exceptions.
+- As we launched the coroutine and its doing some long running task job and we cancel the job. so it will throw the `CancelationException` so we need catch that exception specifically. or we need to catch the specif exceptions.
 - If we catch with `Exception` only then it will catch the `CancellationException` Also and job is running and doing the jobs but that should not the behaviour.